 Specific requirements for the person responsible for each individual key function are described in the description of each individual function.
 The members of DSS's Board of Directors have further fit and proper requirements.
-Members of DSS's Board of Directors are required to complete a basic course in the competencies necessary to fulfil the duties and functions required by the members of the Board of Directors of a non-life insurance company no later than 12 months after joining the Board of Directors of the insurance company, i.e. after DSS having obtained the insurance license.
+Members of DSS's Board of Directors are required to complete a basic course in the competencies necessary to fulfil the duties and functions required by the members of the Board of Directors of a non-life insurance company no later than 12 months after joining the Board of Directors of the insurance company.
 The course must be completed by a provider approved by the Danish FSA.
 DSS shall ensure that adequate staffing and financial resources are allocated for introductory and continuing training and education courses required for the Board of Directors.
 This also includes cases where the Board of Directors finds that knowledge and competencies are lacking in specific areas.